Photogrametric 3D Capturing Guide

 For Design Heritage website:

-decimated mesh count: 5,000-150,000, Texture image max: 4096x4096 pixels (single image)
+decimated mesh count: 5,000-150,000 for each model, Texture image max: 4096x4096 pixels (single image)

 Smartphone-based integrated hand-held scanning solution